Constraint on parameters of a rotating black hole in Einstein-bumblebee theory by quasi-periodic oscillations: Constraint on parameters of a rotating black hole in Einstein-bumblebee theory by quasi-periodic oscillations

 respectively.

 In Fig.(\ref{figure1}), we plot the change of the frequencies $\nu_{\phi}$, $\nu_{per}$ and $\nu_{nod}$ for the rotating black hole spacetime in Einstein-bumblebee theory (\ref{metric}).
-It is shown that in the case with $a\neq0$ both of the periastron and nodal precession frequencies ( $\nu_{per}$ and $\nu_{nod}$ ) increase with the Lorentz symmetry breaking parameter $l$, but the azimuthal frequency $\nu_{\phi}$ decreases.
+It is shown that in the case with $a\neq0$ the azimuthal frequency $\nu_{\phi}$ decreases with $l$ as in the previous discussion.
+Comparing Fig.(\ref{vddrr}) with Fig.(\ref{figure1}), one can find that the frequencies $\nu_{r}$ and $\nu_{\theta}$ decrease more rapidly than $\nu_{\phi}$, which yields that both of the periastron and nodal precession frequencies ( $\nu_{per}$ and $\nu_{nod}$ ) increase with the Lorentz symmetry breaking parameter $l$.
+Thus, the changes of $\nu_{per}$ and $\nu_{nod}$ with $l$ are determined by the effective potential combined with the factor related to metric function and $\dot{t}^2$.
 We also find that as $a=0$ the nodal precession frequency $\nu_{nod}$ is zero for arbitrary $l$ as expected.
 With the increase of the spin parameter $a$, the frequencies $\nu_{\phi}$ and $\nu_{per}$ decrease, but the frequency $\nu_{nod}$ increases.

 According to the relativistic precession model, three simultaneous quasi-periodic oscillations frequencies are generated at the same radius of the orbit in the accretion flow.
 For a rotating black hole spacetime (\ref{metric}) in Einstein-bumblebee gravity, there are three parameters to describe black hole spactime.
-Thus, we have to resort to the $\chi^2$ analysis and best-fit the values of these variables.
-According to the current observations of GRO J1655-40, there are two set of data about these frequencies ($\nu_{\phi}, \nu_{\text{per}},\nu_{\text{nod}}$ )\cite{RPM1,TB1}:
+Thus, we have to resort to the $\chi^2$ analysis and fit the values of these variables.
+Here, we adopt the observed data from black hole sources exhibiting high frequency quasi-periodic oscillations, which are listed in Table I. From the current observations of GRO J1655-40, there are two set of data about these frequencies ($\nu_{\phi}, \nu_{\text{per}},\nu_{\text{nod}}$ )\cite{RPM1,TB1}.

+Two set of frequencies can be regarded to be emitted by the relativistic particles moving along the orbits with the different radius $r_1$ and $r_2$, respectively.
 Moreover, the mass of the black hole is also independently measured by a dynamical method \cite{TB4}: $M_{\text{dyn}}=5.4\pm0.3M_{\odot}$.
-Therefore, there are five free parameters: mass $M$, spin parameter $a$, Lorentz symmetry breaking parameter $l$, the radius $r_1$ and $r_2$ correspond the observations with three frequencies and two frequencies, respectively.
-With these data, we can constrain the parameters of a rotating black hole spacetime (\ref{metric}) in Einstein-bumblebee gravity through the relativistic precession model as in ref.\cite{TB1}.
-Applying the $\chi^2$ analysis, we obtain the minimum $\chi^2_{\text{min}}=0.1946$ and fit the black hole parameters
+For the black hole sources XTE J1550-564 and GRS 1915+105, there are only the high frequencies data and the low frequency parts are lacking.
+With the data listed in Table I, we can constrain the parameters of a rotating black hole spacetime (\ref{metric}) in Einstein-bumblebee gravity through the relativistic precession model as in ref.\cite{TB1}.
+Together with the $\chi^2$ analysis, we can fit the parameters of black hole (\ref{metric}) in Einstein-bumblebee gravity.